AML Query

 Manual Query

-To initiate a manual query, users need to input the wallet address to be evaluated.
-Cregis AML will conduct a holistic screen on the source and destination of its fund, trace fund inflows and outflows across unlimited hops, identify risky entities linked to the fund flows and analyze their risk categories and characteristics.
+To initiate a manual KYA query, users need to input the wallet address to be evaluated and the network it belongs to.
+Cregis AML then recognizes the entity associated with the target address.
+It also screens the source and destination of its fund, traces fund inflows and outflows, identifies the addresses and entities that have interacted with the targeted address, and analyzes their risk categories and characteristics.
 Source and destination risk exposure are estimated based on these analyses, and risk scores for source and destination of funds are calculated accordingly.
 The final risk score for the address is determined following the highest risk principle.

 The results of manual query include a risk score and query details of fund source and fund destination.

 The risk score of an address ranges from 0.0 to 10.0, and a higher score indicates a higher risk level.
 A risk score of 0 means that the relative risk is minimal, while a risk score of 10.0 signals an extremely high risk.
-The ranges, risk levels and mitigation recommendations are as follows:
+The correspondence between risk scores and risk levels recommended by Elliptic is as follows.

 [0,2.5]